Exchange Quick Facts

 Mission & Structure

-The Exchange is the 56th largest retail organization in the U.S., achieving industry-leading earnings of 11.7 percent as a percentage of sales in 2016.
-Exchange earnings provide dividends to Quality-of-Life programs.
-The Exchange is part of the Department of Defense and is directed by a Board of Directors, responsible to the Secretaries of the Army and Air Force through the Chiefs of Staff.
+The Exchange is the 61st-largest retailer in the U.S., achieving highly competitive earnings of 5.6 percent of sales in 2017.
+Exchange earnings provide dividends to military Quality-of-Life programs.
+The Department of Defense’s largest retailer, the Exchange is governed by a Board of Directors, responsible to the Secretaries of the Army and Air Force.

 Sales and Dividends

 One hundred percent of Exchange earnings support the military community.
-Roughly two-thirds support Quality-of-Life programs critical to maintaining force readiness and resiliency, including Army Child Development Centers, Youth Services and fitness centers, Air Force Outdoor Recreation and more.
-In the past 10 years (2006-2016), the Exchange distributed more than $2.4 billion to these programs.
-All remaining earnings are reinvested to enhance the customer experience.
-Examples include new and renovated stores, delivery of Warfighters' uniforms and serving affordable school lunches for service members' children overseas.
+Roughly two-thirds support Quality-of-Life programs critical to maintaining force readiness and resiliency, including Child Development Centers, Youth Programs, Fitness Centers and more.
+In the past 10 years, the Exchange distributed more than $2.4 billion to these programs.
+In addition to Army and Air Force installations, Exchange earnings support Marine Corps and Navy bases where the Exchange operates facilities.
+All remaining earnings are reinvested into new and renovated stores.

 Family Serving Family